Wi-Fi Serial Protocol (HomeKit)

 • You can specify the update method for OTA MCU firmware updates.
 The module only serves as the channel for OTA data transmission, without any data parsing operation.

-• The Tuya IoT Platform provides four update methods.
+• The Tuya Developer Platform provides four update methods.

 • Update notification: Users receive a firmware update notification on the app and choose whether to install updates.